Benni225/vimerito-2.4-demille/readme.md

 }
 ```

 Now, you can write your "actions".
-Actions are methods who will be
+Actions are methods which will be
 public for the user. "indexAction" is the default action of
 every controller.
 If the user call the site *http://www.your-site.com/my* Vimerito will
 call the Controller_my-class and the action indexAction.